OpenStep: History

 The first draft of the API was published by NeXT in mid 1994.
-Later that year they released an OpenStep compliant version of NeXTSTEP as OPENSTEP, supported on several of their platforms as well as Sun SPARC systems.
+Later that year they released an OpenStep compliant version of NeXTSTEP as OPENSTEP for Mach, supported on several of their platforms as well as Sun SPARC systems.
 NeXT submitted the OpenStep specification to the industry's object standards bodies.
 The official OpenStep API, published in September 1994, was the first to split the API between Foundation and Application Kit and the first to use the "NS" prefix.
 Early versions of NeXTSTEP use an "NX" prefix and contain only the Application Kit, relying on standard Unix libc types for low-level data structures.
-OPENSTEP remained NeXT's primary operating system product until the company was purchased by Apple Computer in 1997.
-OPENSTEP was then combined with technologies from the existing classic Mac OS to produce Mac OS X. iPhone and iPad's iOS is also a descendant of OPENSTEP, but targeted at touch devices.
+OPENSTEP for Mach remained NeXT's primary operating system product until the company merged with Apple Computer in 1997.
+OPENSTEP for Mach was then combined with technologies from the existing classic Mac OS to produce Mac OS X. iOS and iPadOS are also descendents of OPENSTEP for Mach, but targeted at touchscreen mobile phones and tablets, respectively.

 Sun originally adopted the OpenStep environment with the intent of complementing Sun's CORBA-compliant object system, Solaris NEO (formerly known as Project DOE), by providing an object-oriented user interface toolkit to complement the object-oriented CORBA plumbing.
 The port involved integrating the OpenStep AppKit with the Display PostScript layer of the Sun X11 server, making the AppKit tolerant of multi-threaded code (as Project DOE was inherently heavily multi-threaded), implementing a Solaris daemon to simulate the behavior of Mach ports, extending the SunPro C++ compiler to support Objective-C using NeXT's ObjC runtime, writing an X11 window manager to implement the NeXTSTEP look and feel as much as possible, and integrating the NeXT development tools, such as Project Builder and Interface Builder, with the SunPro compiler.
 In order to provide a complete end-user environment, Sun also ported the NeXTSTEP-3.3 versions of several end-user applications, including Mail.app, Preview.app, Edit.app, Workspace Manager, and the Dock.

 The OpenStep and CORBA parts of the products were later split, and NEO was released in late 1995 without the OpenStep environment.
 In March 1996, Sun announced Joe, a product to integrate NEO with Java.
 Sun shipped a beta release of the OpenStep environment for Solaris on July 22, 1996, and made it freely available for download in August 1996 for non-commercial use, and for sale in September 1996.
 OpenStep/Solaris was shipped only for the SPARC architecture.